intelligent002/interview-assignment/README.md

 	* Facilitates broadcasting rate update messages to `worker` instances.

 ### Prometheus
-- Prometheus is configured to automatically collect metrics from all `worker` replicas, enabling effective monitoring and observability.
+- A pre-configured Prometheus was implemented, that automatically collect metrics from all `worker` replicas, enabling effective monitoring and observability.

 available on http://localhost:9091